AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_arm_peer.html.markdown

 # aviatrix_arm_peer

-The ARMPeer resource allows the creation and management of Aviatrix ARM Peerings.
+The aviatrix_arm_peer resource allows the creation and management of Aviatrix ARM Peerings.

 ## Example Usage